-Thoracolumbar Burst Fracture clinical trials at UC Health
+Thoracolumbar Burst Fracture clinical trials at University of California Health

 Thoracolumbar (TL) burst fractures in neurologically intact patients account for approximately 45% of all TL spine injuries.
 Despite being common fractures, there is significant variability in treatment recommendations encompassing surgery and non-surgical treatment options.
 The controversy regarding optimal treatment for these injuries is fueled by several studies which suggest a potential benefit to surgical treatment in the realm of patient satisfaction, and the overall socio-economic burden of treatment while other studies demonstrate improved outcomes and lower morbidity with non-surgical treatment.
 This study aims to perform a prospective cohort analysis investigating the clinical outcome of various treatment alternatives for patients with A3/A4 fractures in the thoracolumbar region.
 A cost-effectiveness analysis will also be performed to identify costs and benefits of each treatment option.
 More specifically a sub-group analysis will be performed for this group of patients, which have equipoise in regards to patients treatment, as decided by a blinded review panel.